 Project with Özgür Demirci Site-specific Installation – Performance 08 Nov- 23rd December 2017 Kasa Gallery, İstanbul

-The project was wandered around the collectorship as a structure that preserves and protects the works.
-Our main question was what if the private collections, together with institutional structures, become a model that protects cultural heritage and enables public access?
+The project wandered around the collectorship as a structure that preserves and protects the works.
+Our main question was what if the private collections, together with institutional structures, become a model that protects the cultural heritage and enables public access?

-The exhibition was consisted of 3 rooms.
+The exhibition consisted of 3 rooms.

 The Third room welcomes the visitors with a monumental cabinet, which has paintings in each drawer.
-These are the works which had stolen from the 5 museum that we mentioned in the first room.
-Here performer become more as a collector to share each story of the paintings with the visitors.
+These are the works which had stolen from the 5 museums that we mentioned in the first room.
+Here performer becomes more of a collector to share each story of the paintings with the visitors.

 For this part of the project, we collaborated with Fine Art Academies in Istanbul to produce a replica of the stolen paintings.
 As the education system is still old fashion in academies in Turkey, students are obliged to learn how to make replicas of the world-famous great masters.
 In that case, we were able to contextualise the project with an existing educational system.